Vini2/phables/README.md

 Phables is a tool developed to resolve bacteriophage genomes using phage bubbles in viral metagenomic data.
 It models cyclic phage-like components in the viral metagenomic assembly as flow networks, models as a minimum flow decomposition problem and resolves genomic paths corresponding to flow paths determined.
 Phables uses the [Minimum Flow Decomposition via  Integer Linear Programming](https://github.com/algbio/MFD-ILP) implementation to obtain the flow paths.

-For detailed instructions on installation and usage, please refer to the [documentation hosted at Read the Docs](https://phables.readthedocs.io/en/latest/).
+For detailed instructions on installation and usage, please refer to the [**documentation hosted at Read the Docs**](https://phables.readthedocs.io/en/latest/).

 ![](Phables_workflow.png)